 Gnandstein Castle (D)

-This castle is Saxony’s best preserved Romanesque weir system and one of Germany’s knight’s castles where one can feel the spirit of ancient times.
-The donjon, dungeon, battlement, shield wall – the fortress resting high above the Wyhra rivulet is a dream turned stone for all friends of the Middle Ages.
+This castle is Saxony’s best-preserved Romanesque defense system and one of Germany’s knight’s castles that have preserved the spirit of ancient times.
+Donjon, ward, battlement, shield wall – the fortress high above the Wyhra rivulet is a dream turned stone for all friends of the Middle Ages.
 The 33-m-high donjon in the inner castle yard, which can be climbed, provides a breathtaking view of the Kohren Land and towards Thuringia.
-Extensive building and archaeological investigations and reconstruction measures could be completed recently so that the medieval complex can present itself again at its best.

 Further to Station E - Schoenfels Castle, approx. 83 km